BrandConstantin/Git-Version-Control/README.md

   > git merge master newbranch
 * Share your code with others, send from local to remote
   > git push origin master

-The editor has the following merge conflict indicators:
+If the editor has the following merge conflict indicators:
 ```
 <<<<<<< HEAD everything below this line (until the next indicator) shows you what's on the current
 branch